 Treatment For Arthritis

-While a number of surgeries are available for rheumatoid arthritis, they certainly pose a risk of side effects.
-True, arthritis can be quite disabling and painful.
+While a number of surgeries are available for (RA), they certainly pose a risk of side effects.
+True, it can be quite disabling and painful.
 Nevertheless, some natural remedies ease the pain experienced and even reverse this ailment without posing any kind of threat of side effects.

-Several studies have linked Arthritis with chronic inflammation.
-Chronic inflammation occurs when the body responds, However, life style changes can make a significant difference in treating its symptoms and reducing flares up.
-An anti-inflammatory diet is recommended in order to address the root cause of Arthritis.
+Several studies have linked this condition with chronic inflammation.
+Chronic inflammation occurs when the body responds, However, lifestyle changes can make a significant difference in treating its symptoms and reducing flares up.
+An anti-inflammatory diet is recommended in order to address the root cause of this disease.
 Some of the best foods include:

 - Fermented Foods

 - Eat more vegetables or Juice them

 - Removing gluten and even dairy from your diet

 - Avoiding sugary foods and simple carbs which turn into sugar (Inflammatory)

 - Consume lots of Turmeric (excellent natural anti-inflammatory properties) I love the organic raw powder or you can supplement it (try it here).
 Finally, make this ancient golden paste.